huancheng-trili/bootstrap-rollup/README.md

 Let us explain what our kernel is supposed to do:

 - whenever it receives an input, it prints the `"Hello, kernel!"` message.
-- whenever there is a message in the input, it prints it, because of the `handle_message` function.
+- whenever there is a message in the input, it is printed, because of the `handle_message` function.

 It is important to understand that the **shared rollup inbox** has at each level at least the following **internal** messages:

-- <kbd>StartOfLevel</kbd> -- marks the beginning of the inbox level, does not have any payload.
+- <kbd>StartOfLevel</kbd> -- marks the beginning of the inbox level and does not have any payload.
 - <kbd>InfoPerLevel</kbd> -- provides the timestamp and block hash of the predecessor of the current Tezos block as payload.
-- <kbd>EndOfLevel</kbd> -- pushed after the application of the operations of the Tezos block, does not have any payload.
+- <kbd>EndOfLevel</kbd> -- pushed after the application of the operations of the Tezos block and does not have any payload.

 You will notice that the behavior aligns with the expectations.
 You can also experiment with a non-empty input, such as `two_inputs.json`: